-- DISPLAY lists the magic that currently affects the party.
-This includes spells like Bless or Invisibility plus effects like disease.
-This is an important command because diseased characters will not regain HP until they have a Cure Disease spell cast on them. - REST displays the Rest Menu referred to in the Encamp section.
-A character's spells are not memorized until he has rested the necessary time.
+DISPLAY lists the magic that currently affects the party.
+This includes spells like Bless or Invisibility plus effects like diseases.
+This is an important command because diseased characters will not regain HP until they have a Cure Disease spell cast on them.
+Also, if the party is carrying certain magical items they will be displayed here - these items are needed to complete the game.

+REST displays the Rest Menu referred to in the Encamp section.

+Remember: A character's spells are not memorized until he has rested the necessary time.